carpentries-incubator/workflows-nextflow/_episodes/05-processes-part1.md

 ## Process definition

-The process definition starts with keyword the `process`, followed by process name and finally the process `body` delimited by curly brackets `{}`.
+The process definition starts with keyword the `process`, followed by process name `INDEX` and finally the process `body` delimited by curly brackets `{}`.
 The process body must contain a string  which represents the command or, more generally, a script that is executed by it.

 ~~~
 process INDEX {